interblitz/BudgetBlitz-Manual/en/source/about.rst

 About
 =====

-The app |бб| is used for accounting and planning:
+|бб| is used for accounting and planning:

   * personal finances;
   * very small business finances;
   * small business finances.